Tulip-Dev/tulip/doc/python/pythonplugins.rst

       # The graph on which the algorithm is applied can be accessed through
       # the "graph" class attribute (see documentation of class tlp.Graph).

-      # The parameters provided by the user are stored in a dictionnary
+      # The parameters provided by the user are stored in a dictionary
       # that can be accessed through the "dataSet" class attribute.

       # The method must return a boolean indicating if the algorithm